Residential Water Treatment Devices

 If you are thinking of buying a home water treatment device, you are probably concerned about your drinking water.
 Some common concerns are:

-- The appearance or taste of the water such as the odor of chlorine or the taste of high minerals.
+- The appearance or taste of the water such as the odor of chlorine or an unpleasant mineral flavor.

 - Worries about a specific contaminant that might be in the water.